gravitational/teleport/rfd/xxxx-tsh-bench-db.md

 generating `[]byte` and `string`, will make it possible to define their length.
 The clients will be responsible for determining their structure (if required, creating them on the `Setup` call) and filling with data on `CreateRecord`.

+Users will be able to seed them through the `--seed` flag.
+If none is provided, a random seed will be used.
+In addition, the seed will be printed so it can be used to replicate failures.

 ### Direct database connections
 To directly connect to the databases, the suites must accept the credentials